CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-03.md

 # Lab 03: Configure Microsoft Fabric mirrored databases from Azure SQL Managed Instance (Preview)

-In this lab, you will set up two Azure SQL Managed Instances (SQLMI) as primary and secondary and configure SAMI (SQL Server Always On Managed Instance) for mirroring.
+In this lab, you will set up two Azure SQL Managed Instances (SQLMI) as primary and secondary and configure SAMI for mirroring.
 You will create a mirrored database on the primary instance, enable synchronization with the secondary, and start the mirroring process.
 Finally, you will monitor the mirroring status using Azure tools to ensure high availability.

-### Task-01 :Enable System Assigned Managed Identity (SAMI) of Your Azure SQL Managed Instance
+### Task 01: Enable System Assigned Managed Identity (SAMI) of Your Azure SQL Managed Instance

  1. Navigate to Azure portal and search for **SQL Managed Instance (1)** and select **SQL Managed Instance (2)**.